zencart/zencart/README.md

 Developer Documentation
 -----------------------
-Developers wishing to contribute to the Zen Cart&reg; core code may fork the [zencart/zc-v1-series](https://github.com/zencart/zc-v1-series) repository on github and issue Pull Requests from their own feature branches.
+Developers wishing to contribute to the Zen Cart&reg; core code may fork the [zencart/zencart](https://github.com/zencart/zencart) repository on github and issue Pull Requests from their own feature branches.
 For detailed help on using github, forking, branching, and contributing see [Contributing to Zen Cart code](http://docs.zen-cart.com/Contributing/).

 Visit [docs.zen-cart.com](http://docs.zen-cart.com/Developer_Documentation/v1.5.5/) for v1.5.5-specific guidance on issues relevant to developers.
 This documentation site is very new, but content will be added over time.
+(NOTE: additional "sections" of the documentation are accessible from the pulldown menu in the upper nav bar.)

 Developers will find the standalone [Habitat VM](http://docs.zen-cart.com/Habitat/main) to be a useful tool for staging site upgrades and doing offline feature development or testing.
 Designers may like it for testing new templates without affecting the live site.